Why I Practiced Abstinence In Puerto Rico

 Ultimately, my journey toward abstinence has been a journey toward truth.
 It has taught me that fulfillment does not come from external sources but from within.
 By letting go of what I once thought I needed, I have found what I was truly searching for all along.

 This path is not for everyone, but for those who feel drawn to it, I encourage you to explore it.
-Abstinence is not about deprivation; it is about discovery.
+Abstinence is not about deprivation.
+It is about discovery.
 It is about peeling back the layers to reveal your truest self and realizing that beneath it all, you are already free.

 Over to You